 Table of Contents

-Regina is a software package for 3-manifold topologists.
-Its main strengths lie in normal surface theory, angle structures, and the combinatorial structures of 3-manifold triangulations.
-Beyond this, Regina can perform a range of other algebraic, geometric, topological and combinatorial tasks; see the full feature set later in this introduction.
+Regina is a software package for low-dimensional topologists.
+Historically, its main strengths lie in 3-manifold topology: it has a highly optimised toolkit with a focus on normal surface theory, angle structures, and the combinatorial structures of triangulations, and it now performs many high-level topological algorithms for 3-manifolds.
+Since version 5.0, Regina also offers a rich toolkit for triangulated 4-manifolds, plus basic combinatorial support for manifolds of dimension 5–15.
+For more on these and its many other features, see the full feature set later in this introduction.

 Not sure how to start Regina?
 You can find it in your main applications or programs menu; follow this link for details and screenshots.